mquinson/retrogames/wiki/A-decent-code-editor.md

 any of these tools as I am forbidden to read their source code (ask me if you want an explanation).

-Finally, the python documentation lists [several dozen of editors](https://wiki.python.org/moin/PythonEditors) that you can choose from.
+Finally, the Python documentation lists [several dozen of editors](https://wiki.python.org/moin/PythonEditors) that you can choose from.